 This rich history and sheer size of the city (historians estimate that there could have been up to 200,000 inhabitants at one time), along with its well preserved sites, make Lyon a great place to explore Gallo – Roman history.
 Furthermore the Roman ruins in Lyon are well preserved making it one of the best things to do in Lyon.

-The ancient theatre of Fourvière
+Explore the ancient theatre of Fouvière

-The most impressive Roman ruin in Lyon would by far be the Fourvière amphitheatre.
-It’s a short walk from the funicular station.
+The amphitheater one of the best Roman ruins as it is the most preserved Roman ruin in France.
+It’s short walk from the funicular station.
 It’s free to visit too.
 Best of all you can also walk all over these Roman ruins.

 The view from the top of the amphitheatre is spectacular.
 If you look closely at the photo above, you’ll see a person on the middle stair case.
 That should give you some perspective of just how small when walking through the Lyon Roman amphitheatre.

 This is one of Lyon’s attractions that is popular with both visitors and locals.
 The Roman ruins are partially restored.
-They maintained for modern day events and are a popular spot to stop and eat your lunch.
+They are maintained for modern day events.
+These nice Roman ruins are a popular spot to stop and eat your lunch.

 Once you’ve explored the stone seating area, take a walk down onto the stage.
 There’s two great views to enjoy from this vantage point.
 Look down the hill towards the twinkling river and city below, or look back up the hill towards the seating and imagine yourself centre stage.

 The sheer size of the amphitheatre and its fantastic state of preservation makes it the most impressive of the French Roman ruins.
 This, coupled with its easy access and free admission, mean it is one of the best things to do in Lyon.